A detailed guide about regulating stablecoins.

 Many governments have been trying to regulate cryptocurrencies for a while now to protect financial markets.
-Major cryptocurrencies such as Bitcoin were initially the target, but regulatory agencies are also looking into regulating stablecoins.
-This has caused mixed reactions in the crypto industry as some feel that regulation will do more harm than good.
+At first, the focus was on big cryptocurrencies like Bitcoin, but now regulators are also looking into how to handle stablecoins.
+This has caused mixed reactions in the crypto industry, as some feel that regulation will do more harm than good.
 To help you see the bigger picture, we have created a detailed guide about regulating stablecoins.
 Read on to learn.

 What Are Stablecoins?

 Stablecoins are cryptocurrencies backed by assets such as fiat currencies, cryptocurrencies, and precious metals.
-They are designed to provide a stable value in the crypto market.
-Most are usually pegged to fiat currencies such as the U.S. dollar, meaning they maintain the same value.
+They are intended to provide consistent value in the cryptocurrency market.
+Most are tied to fiat currencies like the U.S. dollar, which means that their value stays the same.
 Therefore, you can easily interchange between stablecoins and fiat currency without losing any value.
 So, if you want a volatile-free cryptocurrency for performing daily online transactions, then stablecoins are what you need.

 Are Stablecoins Regulated?

-There currently aren’t major regulations specifically targeting stablecoins.
-But stablecoins have attracted plenty of scrutiny from regulatory agencies such as the Commodity Futures Trading Commission (CFTC) or the Securities and Exchange Commission (SEC).
+There are currently no major regulations specifically targeting stablecoins.
+But regulators like the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC) have paid a lot of attention to stablecoins.
 Therefore, there will likely be clear regulations by the end of 2022.
 However, most digital asset trading platforms are regulated.

-Since stablecoins allow crypto traders and investors to transact easily, regulating them would help capture a huge percentage of transactions in the industry.
+Stablecoins make it easy for crypto traders and investors to do business, so regulating them would help capture a big chunk of the industry's transactions.
 This would help regulate the crypto industry without directly regulating every digital asset.

 Why Do Stablecoins Need to Be Regulated?